 When would you recommend we schedule this orientation walk?
 We find this tour is best scheduled at the beginning of your stay so that we can acquaint you with and provide a solid foundation for further explorations of Paris.

 The route may include small hills, narrow sidewalks and cobblestoned streets.
 Please contact us to discuss in more detail your mobility so that we can best advise.
 You might also look at our Paris by Riverboat

 tour, a private orientation that is done partially seated and can be made wheelchair-accessible.

 What if it’s raining?
-Tours operate rain or shine, but in the case of inclement weather, your docent will modify the tour so more time is spent indoors.
+Tours operate rain or shine, but in the case of inclement weather, your guide will modify the tour so more time is spent indoors.
 It never hurts to have an umbrella on hand.

 Is this tour good for kids?

 Yes!
-We have some excellent family-friendly docents who can appeal to the learning styles of children.
+We have some excellent family-friendly guides who can appeal to the learning styles of children.
 Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
-This way we can match you with the best possible docent.
+This way we can match you with the best possible guide.
 Please note that as this walk tour does not fall within our official family program

 , there will not be special family activities.
 Also note our separate 2-hour Right